naziajassim/hgf_srt/README.md

 * Setup and package loading: Loads essential Julia packages for HGF modeling, action modeling, distributions, plotting, data I/O, and parallel processing.
 * Parallelization initialization: Configures multiple worker processes (n_cores) for efficient parallel fitting of participant-specific models.
 * Agent creation on all workers: Includes the custom_action_model.jl script and initializes the categorical HGF agent with regression parameters for RT prediction on every parallel worker.
 * Data loading and preprocessing: Imports behavioural data from a CSV file.
-Optionally subsets participants for testing and adds a dummy post_reversal column if needed.
+Optionally subsets participants for testing, or for running in smaller subsets if computational resources limited.
 * Prior specification: Defines informative priors for all model parameters including volatility, regression noise, intercept, and regression betas for surprise, expected/unexpected uncertainty, post-error, and post-reversal effects.
 * Model fitting: Fits the hierarchical Bayesian model to each participant's data separately using the fit_model function.
 Inputs specify trial transition columns and outcome RT column.
 The process runs in parallel with specified iterations and chains.
 * Cleanup and saving: Removes parallel workers after fitting and saves the fitting results to a .jld2 file for later analysis.